 See Related: Best Bars in Orlando, Florida

 Address: 418 Meridian Ave, Miami Beach, FL 33139

-Minibar is a cute little bar located on the same property as The Meridian Hotel Miami Beach.
+Minibar is a cute little bar on the same property as The Meridian Hotel Miami Beach.
 It offers an amazing Happy Hour and outdoor seating.
 Plus, Happy Hour runs until 9 pm, making it one of the latest Happy Hours in the city.

 Minibar has become a favorite among beach locals and visitors who want more of a laid-back venue.
-While it’s small, it is incredibly charming, with some scrumptious cocktails without the frills of some of the other establishments in the area.
+While small, it is incredibly charming, with some scrumptious cocktails without the frills of some of the other establishments in the area.